jamescherti/minimal-emacs.d/README.md

 The *minimal-emacs.d* project is:

 * **Minimal yet effective:** A solid starting point.
 * **Better defaults:** Improved settings for usability, UI, garbage collection, and built-in packages.
+(Emacs comes with many well-designed defaults, but it also retains some less-than-ideal settings, often due to historical constraints or legacy compatibility.)
 * **0 packages loaded / No forced modes:** Unlike other frameworks, *minimal-emacs.d* does not impose modes or require packages. **You have full control** over which global or minor modes to enable.
 * **Customizable foundation:** Designed to be extended, not replaced.
 This README offers extensive recommendations for customizing your configuration.